zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 #### Icons - `IconInfo` and `IconDataType`

-This is a wrapper type for passing information about an icon to DevPal.
+`IconDataType` is a wrapper type for passing information about an icon to DevPal.
 This allows extensions to specify apps in a variety of ways, including:

 * A URL to an image on the web or filesystem
 * A string for an emoji or Segoe Fluent icon